jeffthomasiii/Just-a-Thought-Blog/_posts/2025-09-06-he-said-she-said-and-what-god-said.md

 description: "An honest look at the way men and women communicate differently, what research shows, and how God’s Word gives us a better way forward."
 date: 2025-09-15
 author: Jeff Thomas III
-categories:  - marriage  - faithtags:  - communication  - relationships  - biblical-marriage  - science
+categories:
+- marriage
+- faith

+tags:
+- communication
+- relationships
+- biblical-marriage
+- science
 excerpt: "Men and women often talk past each other—not because we don’t care, but because we communicate differently.
 The good news?
 God’s wisdom offers us a way through."
 image: /img/posts/he-said-she-said.jpg
 background: /img/posts/bg-he-said-she-said.jpg